-The procurement by sealed bids method shall be used by the district when the purchase of goods or services exceed \$50,000 if the acquisition of the goods or services lends itself to a fixed or discount price contract and the selection of the successful bidder can be made principally on the basis of price.
+The procurement by sealed bids method may be used by the district when the purchase of goods or services exceed \$50,000 if the acquisition of the goods or services lends itself to a fixed or discount price contract and the selection of the successful bidder can be made principally on the basis of price.
+This method may be used if the purchase exceeds \$50,000 and the item(s) cannot be procured through a Cooperative Purchasing Program.
 The district shall comply with the sealed bid requirements, as defined by the EDGAR, as noted below:

-- Bids must be solicited from an adequate number of bidders, but no less than two (2) bidders - Bids must be publicly advertised and bidders shall be provided an adequate amount of time to prepare and submit their bid. - The district shall publicly advertise all bids in accordance with state law, i.e. at least two (2) times in two separate weeks - The district shall provide no less than ten (10) days for bidders to prepare and submit their bids - Bids must contain detailed specifications to ensure that bidders have a clear understanding of the goods or services that the district is seeking to purchase - Bids must specify the time, date and district location where bids will be opened publicly

-- Bids must be awarded based on a fixed or discount price contract to the lowest responsive and responsible bidder.
+- Bids shall be solicited from an adequate number of bidders if possible - Bids must be publicly advertised and bidders shall be provided an adequate amount of time to prepare and submit their bid. - o The district shall publicly advertise all bids in accordance with state law, i.e., at least two (2) times in two separate weeks - o The district shall provide no less than fifteen (15) days for bidders to prepare and submit their bids - Bids shall contain detailed specifications to ensure that bidders have a clear understanding of the goods or services that the district is seeking to purchase - Bids must specify the time, date and district location where bids will be opened publicly - Bids should be awarded based on a fixed or discount price contract to the lowest responsive and responsible bidder.
 The district shall consider discounts, transportation costs and life cycle costs only if these factors were included in the bid specifications.
 The district will consider payment discounts because the district does routinely take advantage of payment discounts. - Bids will be evaluated, ranked and awarded.
-Any single purchase in excess of \$50,000 will be approved by the School Board at a regularly scheduled board meeting (CH Local). - If no bidder is recommended, the district shall reject all bids and evaluate whether to modify the bid specifications to initiate a new bid process - The district shall notify the successful bidder and process the contract documents and/or purchase orders, as appropriate
+Any single purchase in excess of \$25,000 will be approved by the School Board at a regularly scheduled board meeting (CH Local).

+- o If no bidder is recommended, the district shall reject all bids and evaluate whether to modify the bid specifications to initiate a new bid process - The district shall notify the successful bidder and process the contract documents and/or purchase orders, as appropriate